-This research was conducted while I was a visiting scholar at the Institute for Monetary and Economic Studies (IMES), Bank of Japan (BOJ).
-I thank the IMES staff for their hospitality.
+This research was prepared in part while the author was a visiting scholar at the Institute for Monetary and Economic Studies (IMES), Bank of Japan.
+I thank the IMES staffs for their hospitality.
 I am grateful to an anonymous referee and Yoonsoo Lee for detailed comments.
 I also thank Lori Bowan for her help on the Statistics of U.S. Businesses data.
 All errors are mine.
-Views expressed in this paper are those of the author and do not necessarily reflect the official views of the BOJ.
+Views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan.